Standard Chartered to pay $1.1 billion for sanctions violations

-WASHINGTON (Reuters) - London-based Standard Chartered PLC has agreed to pay U.S. and British authorities $1.1 billion over violations of sanctions on Iran and other countries, several government agencies said on Tuesday.
+WASHINGTON (Reuters) - London-based Standard Chartered PLC has agreed to pay $1.1 billion to U.S. and British authorities for illegal financial transactions involving Iran and other sanctioned countries, several government agencies announced on Tuesday.

-The penalty, which resolves an investigation that began some five years ago, was split between the U.S. Department of Justice, the U.S. Department of Treasury’s Office of Foreign Assets Control, the New York County District Attorney’s Office, the New York State Department of Financial Services, and the Britain’s Financial Conduct Authority (FCA).
+A former banker at the Dubai branch pleaded guilty in New York state court in connection with the conspiracy to violate sanctions, U.S. state and federal authorities said.

+A former customer of the bank’s Dubai branch also was charged with participating in the conspiracy, according to an indictment unsealed on Tuesday in federal court in Washington, D.C.

+The agreements resolve an investigation that began some five years ago into Standard Chartered’s banking for Iran-controlled entities in the city of Dubai in the United Arab Emirates.

+The bank paid U.S. authorities $667 million in 2012 for illegally moving millions of dollars through the U.S. financial system on behalf of customers in Iran, Sudan, Libya and Myanmar.

-In a statement on Tuesday, Standard Chartered said it accepted full responsibility for the violation, the vast majority of which predated 2012 and none of which occurred after 2014.
-The bank said it had cooperated proactively and fully with the authorities’ investigations.
+In a statement on Tuesday, Standard Chartered said it accepted responsibility for the violations, which stopped after 2014.
+The bank said it had cooperated with the investigations.

 “The circumstances that led to today’s resolutions are completely unacceptable and not representative of the Standard Chartered I am proud to lead today,” Bill Winters, group chief executive, said in a statement.

+The latest penalty is a tally of fines and forfeitures imposed by U.S. Department of Justice, the U.S. Department of Treasury’s Office of Foreign Assets Control, the New York County District Attorney’s Office, the New York State Department of Financial Services, and Britain’s Financial Conduct Authority (FCA).

+Standard Chartered agreed to enter into amended deferred prosecution agreements with the U.S. Justice Department and the Manhattan District Attorney for conspiring to violate sanctions and falsifying New York business records.
+The agreements now run through April 2021.

-The bank has been operating under a deferred prosecution agreement with U.S. authorities since 2012, when it paid $667 million for illegally moving millions of dollars through the U.S. financial system on behalf of customers in Iran, Sudan, Libya and Myanmar, formerly known as Burma.
+The bank had been operating under a deferred prosecution agreement with U.S. authorities since the 2012 settlement.

 The agreement has been extended numerous times, most recently for 10 days and set to expire on Wednesday.